NetherOps Doctrine Spine Sovereignty Motion Agents Lexicon

 P&L Economic Gravity

 Never vendor.
 This is internal truth.
-ARR math, CAC constraints, margin targets — this must live in your own systems.
-Even if finance tooling is external, the logic is yours.
+ARR math, CAC constraints, margin targets — these must live in proprietary systems.
+Even if finance tooling is external, the logic remains internal.
 No debate.

 Sovereignty Rules